-It was late in both our lives that I became personally acquainted with Rorty.
+I became personally acquainted with Rorty late in both of our lives.
 I met him for the first and the last time in 2004, on two consecutive days.
-On May 5 I picked him up, with his wife, at the railway station in Budapest where they arrived from a visit in Pécs.
+On May 5 I picked him up, with his wife, at the railway station in Budapest where they arrived from a visit in Pécs in southern Hungary.
 I drove them to their hotel and we discussed some organizational details in connection with the talk he was to give on the next day at the Hungarian Academy of Sciences.
 He seemed tired; we soon parted.
 I vividly remember the following morning.
 There was still some time before his talk was due, the sun was shining beautifully; we walked a short distance from the Academy main building to the Danube - to the Chain Bridge - and suddenly I found myself asking him a question.
 What did he think, I asked, about the pictorial turn underway in philosophy?
-Clearly, this was a rather extraordinary question to put to the man whose name had been, ever since the mid-1960s, closely associated with the term "linguistic turn", and whose 1979 book Philosophy and the Mirror of Nature was a single extended attack on "ocular" or "visual" metaphors in philosophy2 - on the "spectator theory of knowledge"3.
-But wasn't W. J. T. Mitchell's 1992 paper "The Pictorial Turn" directly addressing Rorty's work4, and didn't the latter by 1990 regard the issues pertaining to linguistic philosophy as having become quaint?
-Rorty's reac-
+Clearly, this was a rather extraordinary question to put to the man whose name had been, ever since the mid-1960s, closely associated with the term "linguistic turn", and whose 1979 book Philosophy and the Mirror of Nature was a single extended attack on "ocular" or "visual" metaphors in philosophy - on the "spectator theory of knowledge".
+But wasn't W. J. T. Mitchell's 1992 paper "The Pictorial Turn" directly addressing Rorty's work, and didn't the latter by 1990 regard the issues pertaining to linguistic philosophy as having become quaint?
+Rorty's reaction, there and then, was embarrassing: he has never heard about the expression "pictorial turn", could not imagine what it might mean, and was utterly taken aback by my hurried attempt at some rudimentary explanation.
+Still, the subject came up again later in the day, during the dinner to which I invited the couple at a restaurant in my home village on the Danube Bend.
+I think I tried to say something about the implications, for philosophy, of the imagery debate in cognitive science, and about how the ease of accessing and indeed producing pictures in the new digital medium affects not only the ways we communicate, but also the ways we think.
+This time Dick became interested, as did, also, Mary; they were empathetic, inspiring, and of course absolutely charming; we decided that we should stay in touch and continue discussing the topic.